djosephsen/lazlo/docs/plugins.md

 The *Module* struct has three attributes, a Name string, a Usage string, and a function reference.
 Your module name is used to create an ID that will uniquely identify your module internally.
-The Usage string is used by the help plugin to print information about your bot to users.
+The Usage string is used by the *help plugin* to print information about your bot to users.
 There are a few Macro's the help module understands that make it a little easier to write usage strings.

  * %BOTNAME% will be replaced with the value of the environment variable LAZLO.NAME
- * %HIDDEN% will instruct the help program to omit your bot from its output unless the user specifies an *ALL* switch
+ * %HIDDEN% will instruct the *help module* to omit your module from its output

 ## The Lazlo Modules Run Function
 The Run attribute specifies the entry point for your module.
 You can think of